Link switches to other language version

 The city's unofficial mascots are the Mainzelmännchen, cartoon characters from a national TV station that is headquartered in Mainz.

-Mainz has a vibrant and diverse nightlife, but things get even crazier and more colourful during the so-called fifth season: You are in one of the strongholds of the Rhenish Carnival!
+Mainz has a vibrant and diverse nightlife, but things get even crazier and more colourful during the so-called fifth season: you are in one of the strongholds of the Rhenish Carnival!
 Unlike in other cities in the region, the street carnival is not as busy, instead, the "Määnzer Fassenacht" has a more political-literary touch.

 Mainz has many beautiful spots, with Kirschgartenplatz considered the most beautiful square in the city – even if the name is a little misleading because there are no more trees.
 Instead, the splendid half-timbered idyll of the old town can be seen here; the nearby Augustinerstraße even has monument status because of the many well-preserved buildings.
 It’s reason enough to recharge your batteries in one of the cafés between classes.
 Thanks to the size of the city, you can get everywhere easily – especially by bike.
 And if you do have to take public transport, you can simply take your bike for free on most buses and trams!